tempertemper/bearodriguez/src/site/index.md

 ---
 title: Therapy to help you feel seen, heard, and strong
-description: Personalised therapy for anxiety, low self-esteem and attachment issues, helping create balance and peace of mind.
+description: Compassionate counselling in Newcastle upon Tyne and online wherever you are, helping you feel more grounded, confident, and understood.
 layout: default
 ---